GabsEdits/gxbs.dev/content/blog/posts/macos-for-web-development.md

       content: MacOS for Web Development | Gabs' Blog
 ---

+Recently, I got myself an MacBook Air, my first _MacOS_ device.
+Since when I got it, I planned to switch to [Asahi Linux](https://asahilinux.org/), but due to the lack of support for Thunderbolt (that is neecessary if you have a laptop with 3 ports from which 2 are Thunderbolt), I decided to stick with MacOS till the support is there.

+I have been using MacOS for a bit now, and I have some thoughts about it.

+---

 **Notes:**

 1. This article is coming from a person that has been daily driving Linux with the [GNOME Desktop Environment](https://gnome.org/) for a while.
 Of course any criticism is coming from that perspective.